EkaterinaGorbunova/code-snippet-app/README.md

 - User Authentication
   - Register new account
   - Login/Logout functionality
-  - User-specific snippets
+  - Personal workspace for each user
+  - Stay logged in for 7 days with session management using cookies
 - Code Snippets Management
   - Create and store code snippets with titles
   - View a list of all personal snippets
   - View individual snippets
   - Edit existing snippets
   - Delete snippets
+- Advanced Editor Features
+  - VS Code editor integration
+  - Real-time code synchronization
+  - Auto-save functionality
+  - Syntax highlighting
+  - Reset changes confirmation
 - Modern UI
   - Clean and intuitive interface
-  - Interactive dialog confirmations for important actions
+  - Interactive dialog confirmations
     - Confirmation dialogs for delete operations
-    - Confirmation dialogs for edit operations
+    - Confirmation dialog for resetting changes
-    - Accessible modal windows using Radix UI
+    - Responsive design for mobile and desktop

 ## Technical Stack
 The project follows a modern web architecture with: